 - Leaders: executives and board members internalize Best Practices for Best-Self Leaders to follow, teach, and reward.
 They plan and state intent, expectations, and parameters.
 Leaders mentor more than manage because they put in place systems that motivate good people to focus on desired actions automatically—team members come to them with plans seeking feedback, improving results and saving time.
 They train and coach aimed at desired Plans, Actions, and Results within the 7 Areas to Plan, Assess, and Reward so team members aim at what is important even when leaders are away.
 Leaders leave legacies for what they want people to “Be, Know, and Do”—now and beyond their time, increasing probability of long-term habits and sustainability for success.

 - Organizations: Board, executive and individual plans align for achievement of results, maximum cooperation, minimum conflict.
 Personal, professional, and organizational development are part of strategy for performance and competitive branding.
 We create systems of planning, training, and rewarding for desired actions and results that attract people who match— results for recruitment and retention improve; losses decrease.

-- Alabama: branded a national center for freedoms advanced through Veterans Day and Human Rights history plus forward as national resource for service to teachers of history and character traits that includes the founding of Veterans Day, Civil and Human Rights, and Plans for School and Life–we have Freedom to Flourish and act on it.
+- Alabama: branded a national center for freedoms advanced through Veterans Day and Human Rights history plus forward as a national resource for service to teachers of history and character traits that includes the founding of Veterans Day, Civil and Human Rights, and Plans for School and Life–we have Freedom to Flourish and act on it.